seattlerb/vlad/README.txt

 * First, of course, to Capistrano.
 For coming up with the idea and providing a lot of meat for the recipes.
 * Scott Baron for coming up with one of the best project names evar.
+* Bradley Taylor for giving us permission to use RailsMachine recipes sans-LGPL.

 == LICENSE: